Vic Morrow: Death

 In 1982, Morrow was cast in a feature role in Twilight Zone: The Movie in a segment directed by John Landis.
-Morrow was playing the role of Bill Connor, a racist who is taken back in time and placed in various situations where he would be a persecuted victim: as a Jewish man in Vichy France, a Black man about to be lynched by the Ku Klux Klan and a Vietnamese man about to be killed by U.S. soldiers.
+Morrow was playing the role of Bill Connor, a racist who is taken back in time and placed in various situations where he would be a persecuted victim: as a Jewish man in Vichy France, a Black man about to be lynched by the Ku Klux Klan, and a Vietnamese man about to be killed by U.S. soldiers.

-In the early morning hours of July 23, 1982, Morrow and two child actors, seven-year-old Myca Dinh Le and six-year-old Renee Shin-Yi Chen, were filming on location in California in an area that was known as Indian Dunes near Santa Clarita.
-They were performing a scene for the Vietnam sequence, in which their characters attempt to escape out of a deserted Vietnamese village from a pursuing U.S. Army helicopter.
-The helicopter was hovering about 24 ft above them when a fireball from special effect pyrotechnic explosions reportedly caused damage to the helicopter rotor and caused the tail rotors to separate from the aircraft causing the helicopter to plummet and crash on top of them, killing all three instantly.
-Morrow and Le were decapitated and mutilated by the helicopter rotor blades, while Chen was crushed by a helicopter skid.
+In the early hours of July 23, 1982, Morrow and two child actors, seven-year-old Myca Dinh Le and six-year-old Renee Shin-Yi Chen, were filming on set in California in an area that was known as Indian Dunes near Santa Clarita.
+They were performing a scene for the Viet Nam sequence, in which their characters attempt to escape out of a deserted Vietnamese village from a pursuing U.S. Army helicopter.
+The helicopter was hovering about 24 ft above them when a fireball from special effect pyrotechnic explosions reportedly caused damage to the helicopter rotor and led to the tail rotors separating from the aircraft, causing the helicopter to plummet and crash on top of them, killing all three instantly.
+Both Morrow and Le were decapitated and otherwise mutilated by the rotor blades, while Chen was crushed by the helicopter skid.

 Morrow's daughters sued several parties for negligence and wrongful death and were each awarded an out-of-court settlement of $850,000 by Warner Bros.
 Studios.
 Landis and four other defendants, including the helicopter pilot Dorcey Wingo, were charged with involuntary manslaughter but were ultimately acquitted after a ten-month trial.
 The parents of Le and Chen also sued and settled out of court for $2 million each.

 Morrow's remains are interred in Hillside Memorial Park Cemetery in Culver City, California.
 The epitaph for his grave, written by Carrie Ann Morrow, reads "I loved him as 'Dad'; to everyone else he was 'Vic.